RaquelMichelon/HTMLChallenges/README.md

 Developed in Portuguese, it is a directory with six HTML pages.
 The page "livraria" shows title, image and price information about books.
 Clicking on the images, the user is redirected to other page that contains a simple review of that book.
 In each page, there is a link to go back to "livraria";

+## 🚀🚀🚀🚀🚀🚀 Etiquette Rules

+Developed in Portuguese too, it is a directory with six HTML pages.
+My intent here was to develop navigation between different pages;

+## 🚀🚀🚀🚀🚀🚀🚀 Caffee Menu

+Also developed in Portuguese, it is a menu of one coffee shop;

 ## 🛠️ Built with

 * [HTML5](https://www.w3schools.com/html/)